chrisbrasington/nextfest/2025_October.md

 > 🕹️ **Description**: More creepypasta PC
 >
-> 🫳  **Feedback**: Pretty similiar to [Heaven does not respond](#heaven-does-not-respond) in that this is a haunted PC where no one is online and you're downloading random crappy games from a dead forum.
+> 🫳  **Feedback**: Pretty similar to [Heaven does not respond](#heaven-does-not-respond) in that this is a haunted PC where no one is online and you're downloading random crappy games from a dead forum.
 Only difference is there's a soul transfer program and seems to be someone trapped in a capture-the-flag game.
 I was able to combine two unrelated games, a cracked visual novel of a college student and "fishing with knives II" to make a game that had me walking a dog until the game broke.
 Or I got eaten.
 >
-> It's kinda neat and creepy but aritrarily guessing the next combination the game wanted me to do (I guess glowing means something) - I got stuck.
+> It's kinda neat and creepy but arbitrarily guessing the next combination the game wanted me to do (I guess glowing means something) - I got stuck.
 It's possibly non-linear which makes it more like a puzzle - just a puzzle I'm not sure I have patience beyond this.

 [![Thumbnail](img/thumbnails/20251018134959_1.jpg)](img/2025_oct/noplayersonline/20251018134959_1.jpg)
 [![Thumbnail](img/thumbnails/20251018135125_1.jpg)](img/2025_oct/noplayersonline/20251018135125_1.jpg)